Notable People

 His influence was structural

-It is tempting to think of Wapner only as a pleasant ancestor to louder television jurists.
+It is tempting to think of Wapner as a pleasant ancestor to louder television jurists.
 That misses the scale of his influence.
-He helped establish the template: a real or quasi-real adjudicator, fast-moving disputes, recognizable rules, ordinary litigants, moral clarity, and a public appetite for seeing private grievances translated into formal judgment.
+He helped establish the template: a judge-like adjudicator, fast-moving disputes, recognizable rules, ordinary litigants, moral clarity, and a public appetite for seeing private grievances translated into formal judgment.

 That template proved durable enough to outlive him by decades.
 Every later court show owes something to the cultural fact Wapner established: law could be dramatized through ordinary life rather than through spectacular criminality alone.